MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxserver-get-retrydelay-vb.md

-﻿---
+---
-Description: 'Sets or retrieves the RetryDelay property for a FaxServer object.
-The RetryDelay property is a value that represents the time interval, in minutes, the fax server waits before attempting to retransmit an outbound fax job.' ms.assetid: '999ec37f-7516-49f6-b3ab-626a33dee65f'
+Description: Sets or retrieves the RetryDelay property for a FaxServer object.
+The RetryDelay property is a value that represents the time interval, in minutes, the fax server waits before attempting to retransmit an outbound fax job. ms.assetid: 999ec37f-7516-49f6-b3ab-626a33dee65f
-title: 'FaxServer.RetryDelay property'
+title: FaxServer.RetryDelay property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxServer.RetryDelay property